raylene/eng-handbook/feedback/writing-multiple-reviews.md

 * **Step 1:** Catalog your work

-*For each teammate, in any order:*
+*For each team member, in any order:*

 * **Step 2:** Sketch out a basic outline

 * **Step 3:** Read through any supporting feedback or additional data sources

-*For each teammate, in any order:*
+*For each team member, in any order:*

 * **Step 4:** Edit and iterate on your outline

 *[Take a break and scan through your outlines until you feel good about them.]*

-*For each teammate, in any order:*
+*For each team member, in any order:*

 * **Step 5:** Prosify